 The Clallam County Marine Resources Committee (Clallam MRC) was established by a resolution of Clallam County as a result of the 1998 Northwest Straits Marine Conservation Initiative, which combines data-driven science with grassroots involvement by citizens in an effort to promote local solutions that protect and restore marine resources in Clallam County.

-The Clallam County MRC is a balanced team of members comprised of local citizens representing commercial and sport fishers, conservation and environmental interests as well as tribes, cities, academia and other local governmental agencies.
+The Clallam County MRC is a balanced team of members comprised of local citizens representing conservation, environmental, recreation and tourism interests as well as tribes, cities, academia, the development community and other local governmental agencies.